morungos/morungos.github.io/_posts/2023-05-26-organized-irresponsibility.md

 summary: |-
   A short article on the fear business around artificial intelligence and AGI, with significant underpinnings from Ulrich Beck's "risk society" theory
+tagline: |-
+  There's a "fear business" driving much of today's artificial intelligence, which is worth exploring through the theory of Ulrich Beck's "risk society"
 excerpt: |-

 image: '/img/posts/monopoly-2636268_1920.jpg'